 Deciding your blogging platform is an important step that you should take only after becoming familiar with the features and benefits of each option.

-The reason it is so crucial is because it can be extremely difficult to migrate an established blog to a new platform once you have started it.
-Moving your blog can result in you losing your data, search engine listings and readers, so don’t take this decision lightly.
+The reason it is so crucial is that it can be extremely difficult to migrate an established blog to a new platform once you have started it.
+Moving your blog can result in you losing your data, search engine listings, and readers, so don’t take this decision lightly.